Evernow/evernowmanjaro/README.md

 ## Drawbacks

 1. This ISO is much bigger than the original, size is yet to be detemrined.
-2. This ISO is not an easy maintainance task, and adds additional hurdles, due to this all modifications will be minimal, no changes to how Manjaro behaves will be changed.
+2. This ISO is not an easy maintainance task, and adds additional hurdles, due to this all modifications will be minimal, no changes to how Manjaro behaves will be made.

 ## Modifications